I noticed that Outlook now converts typed smiley faces in actual colorful smiley face emoji when composing a message.

 Outlook indeed has been updated to fully support colorful emoji and newly standardized emoji are being added via updates to Windows.

-Inserting them into your emails may not be to obvious but isn’t hard to do at all and you can add shortcuts for the ones you use the most.
+Inserting them into your emails may not be too obvious but isn’t hard to do at all and you can add shortcuts for the ones you use the most.

 Which emoji are currently being supported?

-Windows 10 (May 2019 release also known as 1903 and the November 2019 release also known as 1909) currently supports Unicode 10.0.
-This is a standardized character set which contains over a 1000 emoji (Emoji Version 5.0) and Windows contains colorful versions for practically all of them.
+Windows 10 (May 2019 release also known as 1903 and the November 2019 release also known as 1909) currently supports Unicode 12.0.
+This is a standardized character set which contains over a 1000 emoji (Emoji Version 12.0) and Windows contains colorful versions for practically all of them.

 To see the colorful emoji versions in Outlook, you will need the following;